FrimJo/react-take-off/README.md

 To alter Material-UI components we use [styled-components](https://github.com/styled-components/styled-components), read [here](https://material-ui.com/guides/interoperability/#styled-components) on how it works.

-## Generate TypeScript from Open API spec
+### Generate TypeScript from Open API spec

-### Requirement
-- [openapi-generator](https://openapi-generator.tech) (Provided as devdep in `package.json`)

-Run this script in root project
+To generate typedefinitins for our API we use [openapi-generator](https://openapi-generator.tech). `openapi-generator` is provided as devdep in `package.json` and will be installed by running `yarn install` or `npm install`.

+Generating the typedefinitions are done using the following command, except change url to your target Swagger API.

-`yarn openapi-generator generate -i https://petstore.swagger.io/v2/swagger.json -g typescript-fetch -o ./src/api`
+`yarn openapi-generator generate -i https://petstore.swagger.io/v2/swagger.json -g typescript-fetch -o ./src/api --additional-properties=supportsES6=true,typescriptThreePlus=true`

 ## Manifest